 To fund the Hot Wallet browse to the Hot Wallet section within the crypto extension dashboard section.
-Next to the balance their should be a "Fund" button which opens a modal displaying a QRCode of the Hot Wallet address to scan or the just the plain address to copy.
+Next to the balance, there should be a "Fund" button which opens a modal displaying a QR code of the Hot Wallet address to scan or view the plain address to copy.
 Sending currency to this address will fund the Rehive Hot Wallet.

 Rehive also uses a default

-fee subtype for fee transactions created by the crypto services hot wallet.
+fee_hotwallet subtype for fee transactions created by the crypto extension Hot Wallet.
 This helps your company admin to view all individual fees and totals spent by the Hot Wallet sending transactions on-chain.

-To handle this the Hot Wallet will need to be topped up with a desired amount and the users unfunded transaction will then need to be approved via using the dashboard Hot Wallet page.
+To handle this the Hot Wallet will need to be topped up with the desired amount and the users' unfunded transactions will then need to be approved via using the dashboard Hot Wallet page.
 If there any unfunded transactions the crypto extension dashboard will prompt you to handle confirm or decline any current unfunded transactions.